 Delta 10 THC is a new hemp derivative that resembles the effects of the plant Cannabis Sativa.
 It’s known for its slightly intoxicating properties, somewhere between the cannabinoid potency of Delta 9 & Delta 8 THC.
 Our users describe it as having an energizing effect on their mood’s mental sharpness and allowing them to stay more focused.

 This cannabinoid shares many similarities in the molecular structure with its counterpart, Delta 8 THC.
-It’s said to have less of the more unpleasant side effects than those from Delta 9 THC, such as intense anxiety or paranoia when consumed a larger dose.
+It’s said to have less of more unpleasant side effects than those from Delta 9 THC, such as intense anxiety or paranoia when consumed with a larger dose.

 When someone consumes hemp-derived compounds, it’s not just the plant itself that affects them.
 A study from the 1980s shows mild psychotropic properties in animals which supports these assumptions; however, Delta 9 THC has much stronger effects than its counterparts while also being the most potent psychoactive compound found within marijuana plants.